COS-301/miniproject-2023/README.md

 - events
 - models

+Export everyhting from these folders in the index file.

 Fill commands with all the command handlers required for the feature.
 They should follow the naming scheme: `<REPLACE_WITH_COMMAND_NAME>.handler.ts`.
 Each file should be implement the `@CommandHandler` interface.
 Then create a `index.ts` file and export all the classes from all of the files in this directory.